 I inspire, empower, and mentor individuals how to tap into their unlimited potential so they can accomplish anything.
 I teach them (through a step-by-step process) how to squash old beliefs and habits, push beyond comfort zones, and achieve their goals.
-I specialize in assisting women regain their confidence and redefine themselves following traumatic events like divorce and abusive relationships.
+I specialize in assisting women regain their confidence and self-esteem to transform their lives following divorce and domestic abuse.

 I have walked rocky paths.

 I may have even experienced what you are feeling.